manaswini1869/manaswini.github.io/README.md

 ### Projects
 • Library Management Project Sept 2023 <br />
 Implemented a system to keep track of the volumes in a library using GoLang.
-The application has information on books and can be used to execute all the CRUD operations along with book searches, issuance, and serialization.
+The application has information on books and can be used to execute all the CRUD operations along with book searches, issuance, and serialization.<br />
 • Resource Wiki Mar 2023 <br />
-This project aimed to create a CLI tool that identifies the Terraform workspace associated with an AWS resource using its ID, enabling users to manage the resource effectively.
+This project aimed to create a CLI tool that identifies the Terraform workspace associated with an AWS resource using its ID, enabling users to manage the resource effectively.<br />
 • Automatic Water Tanker Filling station June 2021 <br />
 This project eliminates the need for manual intervention in filling water tankers by utilizing sensors to detect tank status, automatically controlling water flow, and generating IoT-based water bills, protected by an Indian